openbmc/docs/designs/target-fail-monitoring.md

 [openbmc-systemd.md][1] has a good summary of systemd and the basics of how it is used within OpenBMC.

+At a high level, systemd is composed of units.
+For OpenBMC, the two key unit types are target and service.

 There are situations where OpenBMC systemd targets fail.
 They fail due to a target or service within them hitting some sort of error condition.
-In some cases, the service which caused the failure will log an error to phosphor-logging but in some situations (segfault, unhandled exception, unhandled error path, ...), there will be no indication to the end user that something failed.
+In some cases, the unit which caused the failure will log an error to phosphor-logging but in some situations (segfault, unhandled exception, unhandled error path, ...), there will be no indication to the end user that something failed.
 It is critical that if a systemd target fails within OpenBMC, the user be notified.

+There are also scenarios where a system has successfully started all targets but a running service within that target fails.
+Some services are not all that critical, but something like fan-control or a power monitoring service, could be very critical.
+At a minimum, need to ensure the user of the system is informed that a critical service has failed.
+The solution proposed in this document does not preclude service owners from doing other recovery, this solution just ensures a bare minimum of reporting is done when a failure occurs.

 ## Background and References

 See the [phosphor-state-manager][2] repository for background information on state management and systemd within OpenBMC.

-systemd provides signals when targets complete and provides status on that completed target.
+systemd provides signals when units complete and provides status on that completed unit.
 See the JobNew()/JobRemoved() section in the [systemd dbus API][3].
 The six different results are:
 ```
 done, canceled, timeout, failed, dependency, skipped